 This course will address the characteristics and operations of electrical and electronic systems with special emphasis on their practical application in automotive systems.
 The course will introduce Ohm's Law, electrical power, circuit elements and magnetism and induction in electrical circuits.
 Special emphasis Is given to the use of this knowledge In the repair, restoration, and preservation of classic and antique automotive electrical systems.
-Lab Fee.
-Prerequisite: TE 100,TE 141, TE 271.
-(Fall, Spring).
+Prerequisite: C or better in TE 100, TE 141, TE 271.
+(Fall, Spring)